Skip navigation

 Land protection and restoration

 Protecting and restoring natural areas provides many benefits.
 Natural areas help protect and improve air and water quality, provide wildlife habitat and recreation opportunities, and increase property values.
 They also recharge groundwater, slow stormwater runoff, and help control floods.
+Protecting land allows landowners to preserve what they value and leave a conservation legacy for future generations.

 Natural resources specialist, Kristine Maurer